Konso Zone

-Konso is a zone in the Southern Nations, Nationalities, and Peoples' Region, Ethiopia.
+Konso is a zone in the South Ethiopia Regional State, Ethiopia.
 It was formerly a woreda.
-Prior to 2011, Konso was not part of any Zone in the SNNPR and was therefore considered a special woreda, an administrative subdivision which is similar to an autonomous area.
+Prior to 2011, Konso was not part of any Zone in the Southern Nations, Nationalities and Peoples' Region (SNNPR) and was therefore considered a special woreda, an administrative subdivision which is similar to an autonomous area.
 In 2011, the Segen Area Peoples Zone was established, which includes Konso special woreda and the 3 former woredas surrounding it.
 This special woreda is named after the Konso people.
 Located in the Great Rift Valley, Konso is bordered on the south by the Oromia Region, on the west by the South Omo Zone, on the northwest by Alle special woreda, on the north by Dirashe special woreda, on the northeast by Amaro special woreda, and on the east by Burji special woreda.
 The Sagan River, which flows south then west to join the Weito, defines part of the woreda's boundary with Burji and the entire length of the boundary with the Oromia Region.
 The administrative center is Karati; other towns in Konso include Fasha and Sagen.
 After protesting by residents to become a zone for several years, Konso became a zone in November 2018.

 Overview

 Rivers in this woreda include the Talpeena, a tributary of the Sagan.
 A 1996 United Nations Development Programme Emergencies Unit for Ethiopia report divided the area of this special woreda "by differences of altitude and economic exploitation", which are the "semi-arid lowland areas supporting the majority of the population (between 60-70 percent); and agricultural uplands in the middle altitude supporting the rest of the primarily cultivating population."
 The native Konso traditionally practice a distinct and sustainable form of agriculture that involves the building and maintaining of stone terraces, and fertilizing the fields with manure.
 A central feature of their fields is the endemic tree crop, Moringa stenopetala.
 The main crop is sorghum, along with some root crops and cotton.

 According to a 2004 report, Konso had 178 kilometers of all-weather roads and 81 kilometers of dry-weather roads, for an average road density of 114 kilometers per 1000 square kilometers.
 The Central Statistical Agency (CSA) reported that five tons of coffee were produced in this woreda in the year ending in 2005, based on inspection records from the Ethiopian Coffee and Tea authority.
-This represents less than 0.1% of the SNNPR's output and less than 0.1% of Ethiopia's total output.
+This represented less than 0.1% of the SNNPR's output and less than 0.1% of Ethiopia's total output.